AnyLog-co/documentation/profiling and monitoring queries.md

 ## Command options for monitoring queries

-Queries are executed in a context of jobs.
-A job is a process that communicates with a peer or peers in the network.
-When a job is executed, it triggers a process that maintains information on the status of the message and the execution status.
+When a query is executed, it triggers a process that maintains information on the status of the query.

-The command ***query*** considers the queries that are sent to peers in the network.
+The information details, for each executed query, the nodes (Operators) that participate in the query, the amount of data transferred and execution time.

+The command that starts with the key ***query***, returns the query execution information.
-As multiple jobs are processed on each node concurrently, each job (including a query) is assigned with an ID which identifies the job.
+As multiple queries are processed on each node concurrently, each query is assigned with an ID that identifies the query.

-The command ***query*** provides information on the last executed queries.
+The command ***query*** provides information on the last executed queries and is issued on the Query Node.
+Use the command [get operator execution](#retrieving-the-status-of-queries-being-processed-on-an-operator-node) to monitor the execution of the query on the Operator side.

 Usage:
 <pre>